Deep South USA & Texas

 Our journey takes us through vast forests, farms and the small ‘southern’ towns lining the eastern bank of the Mississippi like pearls on a necklace.
 Nearing New Orleans, excitement mounts and we cross Lake Pontchartrain, bizarrely it appears like the train is actually travelling over the water itself.
-In the evening why not step out and try New Orleans’ famed Cajun cuisine – there are plenty of fantastic
+In the evening why not step out and try New Orleans’ famed Cajun cuisine–there are plenty of fantastic restaurants.

 This morning we have a walking tour of New Orleans’ famous French Quarter with an expert local guide.
 We see the charming art galleries and antique shops along Royal Street, the white stucco St Louis Cathedral and Jackson Square, full of artists, musicians and fortune tellers, and walk up the iconic Bourbon Street, centre of the city’s nightlife.
 The afternoon is free for you to explore this charming city at your leisure.
 This evening, you have the opportunity to enjoy an evening jazz cruise with dinner on board the Steamboat City of New Orleans.